 Charleston is a larger medium-sized city located in the state of West Virginia.
 With a population of 49,138 people and 27 constituent neighborhoods, Charleston is the largest community in West Virginia.

-Charleston is a decidedly white-collar city, with fully 89.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Charleston is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Charleston who work in office and administrative support (13.73%), sales jobs (9.99%), and management occupations (9.74%).
+Charleston is a decidedly white-collar city, with fully 89.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Charleston is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Charleston who work in office and administrative support (13.21%), sales jobs (10.18%), and healthcare (9.71%).

 Also of interest is that Charleston has more people living here who work in computers and math than 95% of the places in the US.

-The population of Charleston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.71% of adults in Charleston have a bachelor's degree or even advanced degree.
+The citizens of Charleston are very well educated compared to the average community in the nation: 38.67% of adults in Charleston have a bachelor's degree or even advanced degree.

-Charleston is a somewhat ethnically-diverse city.
+Charleston is a very ethnically-diverse city.
 The people who call Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charleston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charleston include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Charleston include German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Charleston is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.